 The code is stamped on the diamond shaped metal tag that came with the keys.

-Please add a note a check-out saying you would like the new lock to be keyed to match, and provide the key code info.
+Please add a note in the Shopping Cart saying you would like the new lock to be keyed to match, and provide the key code info.

 Please send a note to email@example.com if you have additional questions.